smit910/smit910/README.md

 - 👋 Hi, I’m @smit910
 - 👀 I’m interested in ... iOS development
 - 🌱 I’m currently learning ...
-Python
+Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... haripatel1990@icloud.com
+- 📫 How to reach me ... haripatel91054@gmail.com

 <!---
 smit910/smit910 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.